nimiew/grab-cv/readme.md

 	This script calculates accuracy based on "custom_pred_labels_with_probabilities.txt" and "custom_test_labels.txt"

 # Other Notes:
-1. Run on Python 3
+1. Run on Python 3 with GPU
 2. Code tested on Linux with conda virtual environment